-dangerous goods has the same meaning as in section 23 of the Act.
+dangerous goods has the meaning given by section 23 of the Civil Aviation Act 1988 (the Act).

 LEA officer means any of the following:

 - (a) a member of the Defence Force, as defined in the Defence Act 1903, authorised to carry permitted dangerous goods in the course of the member's duties; - (b) a person defined as a "law enforcement officer", within the meaning of that term in section 3 of the Crimes Act 1914.